 Conclusion: Significant savings potential in data consumption of your WordPress page speed with WebP image conversion via Converter for Media

 The savings potential with a WebP image conversion is enormous .
 If your website calls up a total of a good 500 MB less data volume (with several hundred images), the algorithms will thank you: Your organic indexing in Google search should improve and your performance with Google Ads should improve.
 Likewise, your users get a better user experience .
 So try it out – it’s worth it.

 The bottom line: Your desktop and mobile page speed will improve significantly with WebP image conversion – with the Converter for Media WordPress plugin.

-If you have questions about WebP conversion and would like to find out more about page speed and data savings, ask your questionsin a free consultation:
+If you have questions about WebP conversion and would like to find out more about page speed and data savings, feel free to ask:

 - First install the WordPress plugin Converter for Media for the WebP conversion of the images to speed up the WordPress loading time.

 - Start mass optimization to create WebP format prints for your existing images in the database, which will be served to users in the frontend.

 - Enable automatic WebP image conversion so that all newly uploaded images are automatically converted to the fast-loading, next-gen WebP image format.
 WebP usually has an image size in the two-digit kilobyte range.

 FAQ - WebP image conversion summary for better WordPress page speed

 Here is a summary of important and frequently asked questions about WebP converting images for faster page speed: